denji77/snake-ladder/README.md

 - Players take turns rolling a (simulated) die
 - Snake and ladder mechanics
 - First to the end (configurable) wins
+- Automatically creates a board_state.txt which contains the board state

 ## Languages